giusmento/pulcherbook-be/services/partner-service/docs/errors/error-catalog.md

 This document describes all error scenarios for the Partner Service.

+All errors use the MangoJS `errors.APIError` class from `@giusmento/mangojs-core` for consistent error handling and response formatting.

 ## HTTP 400 - Bad Request

 | HTTP Error Code | Error Code               | Error Name              | Message                                         | Cause                                   | Resolution                             |